13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 What separates this rooftop from others is its seamless indoor-outdoor flow and commitment to island cuisine that goes beyond predictable resort fare.
 Their pineapple-glazed ribs single-handedly convinced my mainland friend to extend her Hawaii vacation by three days just to eat them again.

-Must-try drinks: The Pineapple Paradisio (rum, pineapple, and coconut cream with freshly grated nutmeg), Coconut Shrimp with papaya-mango chutney, and the Macadamia Nut Encrusted Goat Cheese (drizzled with mango rum sauce).
+- The Pineapple Paradisio (rum, pineapple, and coconut cream with freshly grated nutmeg)

 Price range: $$$ | Best for: Casual dining with views | Dress code: Island casual